CryptozombiesHQ/cryptozombie-lessons/de/1/keccak256.md

 As you can see, the returned values are totally different despite only a 1 character change in the input.

 > Note: **Secure** random-number generation in blockchain is a very difficult problem.
 Our method here is insecure, but since security isn't top priority for our Zombie DNA, it will be good enough for our purposes.
+> We will learn more about secure randomness when we get to our Chainlink VRF section.
+If you want your smart contract to secure anything of value, we will want to use secure randomness.
+But for the learning, for now we will use this!

 ## Typecasting